ALERT Workshop 2024 – Call for abstracts

 Click here to register for the ALERT Workshop and School 2023.

-The deadline for the registration is the September 08th!
 The accommodation in Aussois will be processed in the order of the registrations (see the hints in the registration form).
 Please note that the number of rooms in the CNRS “Centre Paul Langevin” is limited.

 See also hints on how to get to Aussois.